microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Update-MgGroupThread.md

 	ReminderMinutesBeforeStart =
 	IsReminderOn = $true
 }
-Update-MgGroupThread -GroupId $groupId -ConversationThreadId $conversationThreadId -BodyParameter $params
+Update-MgBetaGroupThread -GroupId $groupId -ConversationThreadId $conversationThreadId -BodyParameter $params
 ```

-This example shows how to use the Update-MgGroupThread Cmdlet.
+This example shows how to use the Update-MgBetaGroupThread Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS